jundalisay/spblist/content/en/research/sarkar/travels/part-18.md

 talk about animals.
 I could not understand why He had changed the topic.
 And then He was talking specifically of deers.
 The speech on deers must have been going on for half-a-minute when that deer appeared.
-All of us in the car stared at it, except Baba, who
+All of us in the car stared at it, except Baba, who went on speaking without turning His face in the animal's direction.

-Eye of the Hurricane

-198

-went on speaking without turning His face in the animal's direction.
 I wanted to ask Him about it, but He gave me no scope to speak."

 Will we ever know the cause of this unquestionably mystical event?

 In the light of today's experience and also Baba's story about Kanva and Shakuntala I am reminded of an old mythological tale.
 A saint was alone in the forest performing austere spiritual practices.

 He had detached himself from all worldly affairs, and was approaching his entry through the gates of liberation when he discovered an orphaned baby doe.
 Compassion compelled him to rescue and then care for the creature.
 As months turned into years, the doe grew into a deer, and without recognizing the change in his mind, the saint gradually developed a deep attachment for the animal.
 One day the deer accidentally